PrashanthEmmadi1430/TaskManagementBot/README.md

 4. Initialize Firebase Firestore:

    - Go to the [Firebase Console](https://console.firebase.google.com/), select your project, and enable Firestore under the **Database** section.
+## Contributions

+Feel free to contribute by submitting issues or pull requests.
+If you have suggestions for improvements, please let us know!

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or feedback, please contact [prashanthemmadi6@gmail.com](prashanthemmadi6@gmail.com).